Z-Bedard/ECE-250/README.md

   - Graph edges were created based on shared features or statistical similarity between countries.

 - **Efficient Data Access**
-  - Chose appropriate data structures to optimize performance for different types of queries.
+  - Choose appropriate data structures to optimize performance for different types of queries.

 ---